 There are also apps that can be used.
-Net Monitor, for example, is an app that companies can use to monitor employees’ internet activity.
+For example, Net Monitor is an app companies can use to monitor employees’ internet activity.

 This app has even been designed with a Cloud solution so that they can monitor employees’ social media activity when they work remotely.

-The only time your social media cannot be monitored is when you are using your own network and device.
+Your social media cannot be monitored only when you are using your own network and device.

 GPS is known as the Global Positioning System.
 This means that it can be used to determine an individual’s location.
 Most of us feel very uncomfortable when we think about someone tracking our every move.

 Realistically, employers can monitor your GPS tracking.
 Also, is that they are legally allowed to do so in certain instances.

 We will discuss these next and then mention some of the common methods employers may use for GPS tracking.

 Sometimes employers may legally monitor their employee’s GPS tracking.
 The most important thing, however, is that employers must get their employee’s consent to do so.
 Additionally, they may track them for business-related purposes.